evfro/HyperbolicRecommenders/README.md

 # Hyperbolic (ordinary and variational) autoencoders for recommender systems
-Accompanying code for the paper
+Accompanying code for the paper [Performance of Hyperbolic Geometry Models on Top-N Recommendation Tasks]()

 ## Results
 <p align="middle">